imhlas/KNN-digit-recognizer/README.md

 ## Activate the virtual environment

-Before running the application, activate the virtual environment
+Before running the application, activate the virtual environment:

 ```poetry shell```